Skip to content

 Older and more experienced workers are increasingly choosing to work for longer; and younger people are after meaningful jobs with more flexibility.
 And Covid-19 forced us all to think differently about how and where we worked.

 So we’re pioneering new ways of working to create a flexible environment that values openness and adaptability, builds resilience, and elevates skills and performance.
-It’s one of our Unilever Compass goals.

 Our new employment models